mariuszs/informative_git_prompt/README.md

-informative GIT Prompt for Fish shell
+Informative GIT Prompt for Fish shell
 =====================================

 This prompt is a port of the [Informative git prompt for bash][1] which is based on [Informative git prompt for zsh][2]